Professor Adelyn Wilson

 She has also written a series of works on the early-modern legal history of Aberdeen, including on the legal community, their networks and impact on the local courts and universities (2016, 2018, 2020, 2020) as well as the changing laws and politics of the election of the burgh council (2020).

-Following the launch of a successful module in Scottish legal history, she also co-authored the discipline’s first textbook (2017) and has contributed to another textbook on the sources and nature of Scots law (2019).
-These student-focused works sit alongside her work on pedagogy (2013).
+Following the launch of a successful module in Scottish legal history, she also co-authored the discipline’s first textbook (2017) and has contributed to another textbook on the sources and nature of Scots law (2019); these student-focused works sit alongside her work on pedagogy (2013).
+She was also the co-editor of a collected volume with a substantial legal history focus (2016) and is co-editor of a forthcoming three-volume series on the development of Scots commercial law.

 She has undertaken various public engagement projects in legal history, including to develop public databases (2014) and historic walking tour apps (2016, 2016), and has appeared on the BBC Antiques Roadshow (2020).
 She has also written various reviews and conference reports in the field of legal history.